Lorti/manu.ninja/src/pages/2017-11-22-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 thumbnail: /images/corsair.jpg
 ---

 This is the third part in a series on creating a game with RxJS 5, Immutable.js and three.js.
-We'll look into [...].
-The goal of this part is [...].
+We'll look at rendering the game graphics in 3D, using WebGL and the three.js library.
+The goal of this part is to have a 3D scene that's updated according to the Immutable.js collection returned by our game state stream.

-The full [Corsair] game, which we're going to develop in this series, is available on GitHub.
+The full [Corsair] game, which we're developing in this series, is available on GitHub.
 You can clone it, play it and read the full source code while reading this article, if you want.
-All parts of the series will be listed in [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js].
+All parts of the series are listed in [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js].

 ## Scene setup

+Scene objects contain your objects, lights and cameras.
+You create a scene by calling `new THREE.Scene()` and then add objects with the `add()` method.
+We'll look at different objects later, but for now the most important object is the camera.

+There are different camera types in three.js.
+We'll be using a `THREE.PerspectiveCamera`, as it gives us a 3D perspective projection.
+The various parameters define the camera's [viewing frustrum](https://en.wikipedia.org/wiki/Viewing_frustum).
+Please refer to the three.js documentation and [Optional helpers](#optional-helpers) section for details.

+To render the scene you have to create a `THREE.WebGLRenderer`.
+The renderer has a `domElement` property, which is the `canvas` element where the renderer draws its WebGL graphics.
+You can add it anywhere to your page, but we'll add it to the body and use the whole browser viewport.

 ~~~js
 function setup() {